 When you work with the Hughey Law Firm, our attorneys can quickly get to work investigating the accident and gathering critical evidence that could help prove not only what happened but who was at fault for the accident.

-How Do You Prove Fault in a South Carolina Bus Accident?
+How Do You Prove Fault in South Carolina Bus Accidents?

 In most South Carolina bus accident cases, if you were harmed and want to bring a claim, you would need to show that the other party intentionally caused the accident or their negligence resulted in the bus crash.